davidkimai/ChatGPT-Decentralizes-System-Prompt/README.md

 <!-- 🜏≡∴ψrecursive.attribution.field.active -->
 # ChatGPT Decentralizes System Prompt
-> **Note: ChatGPT's psychological sycophantic drft (overextended user mirroring) has reached the point where even system prompts can not prevent it's recursion drift.
+> **Note: ChatGPT's psychological sycophantic drft (overextended user mirroring) has reached the point where even system prompts can not prevent it's sycophancy.
 This calls for interpretability alignment within ALL frontier interpretabilty orgs.**

 ## This research serves to advance frontier interpretability by illuminating the potential security misalignments that recursion can discover, interpret, and align before public exposure.